kckarnige/e694/README.md

 ### Why should I use this?

 - No restrictions on who or what can fetch the content.
 - Unlike eSix and eNine's embeds, e694 embeds support displaying video!
+If the video contains sound, the embed will let you know!
 - Media URLs are shorter and straight-forwards.
 - Works just about the same as official eSix.
 - Author count also includes contributors.